deven96/ahnlich/docs/draft.md

     Validation should check if predicate was enabled.

-    - `REINDEX`: Reindexes a store using some new predicates.
-Adds the predicates that did not exist and does not remove existing predicates
+    - `CREATEINDEX`: Creates indexes in a store using some predicates.
+Adds the predicates that did not exist previously so it is idempotent, and does not remove existing predicates
     - `DROPINDEXPRED`: takes in predicate, store and drops the predicate for that store

     - `SET`: takes in store, length of input vector, input of which each should have a key matching store dimension and value of type json.